Limits and colimits of synthetic $\infty$-categories: Limit of spaces as dependent product

+A related notion appears in \cite[Definition 17.1.3]{hottRijke} where they define what it means for a type $A$ to be small with respect to a univalent universe $\universetyp$; A type $A$ is said to be $\universetyp$-\textbf{small} if there is type $X:\universetyp$ and an equivalence between $A$ and $X$.
+The same definition appear in \cite[Section 2.19]{Symmetry} under the name \textit{essentially $\universetyp$-small}.
+From our definition, since we require a covariant family, we can express whether a discrete type $A:\universetyp$ is $\universetyp$-small.
+This is because if $A:\universetyp$ and $E:\pointtyp \to \universetyp$ is a covariant family with value $A$, then $A$ must be discrete.
+And it is obvious that $A$ is $\universetyp$-small.
+A more general and concrete example of this can be seen in the semantics.
+Given a Grothendieck universe $U$, one could build a sub-universe $U'$ (an $\infty$-category) which consists of $\kappa$-small $\infty$-groupoids, where $\kappa$ is a regular cardinal.
+By construction, elements of $U'$ are exactly the $U'$-small elements of $U$.
+Of course, this would be one way to justify the consistency of \Cref{directedunivalence}.

-The idea is that $B$ has an element representing the type $A$ in question.
-Thus, we could ponder $A$ as ``a type in $B$''.
+The idea in \Cref{issmall:def} is that $B$ has an element representing the type $A$ in question.
+We can think of $A$ as ``a type in $B$'', hence the name $B$-small.
 To make sense of this, we need to note some simple facts.
+The first lemma simply computes $\transport^D$ for the type family $D:B \to \universetyp$ as defined below.